 Ever heard of Indian-style tapas?
 It’s called thali, and you need to know about it

-Having spent time in India, this is the closest I’ve found in Sydney to what you get there.
 One of the most common dishes in the south is dosa: giant, super-thin crepe-like pancakes made from fermented rice and lentil batter (gluten free, yeah!) and filled with curry.
 Although there are many types of dosa at Janani, we urge you to try Tamil Nadu’s choice version, ‘masala’ dosa (filled with crushed potatoes with curry leaves and mustard seeds) to get a true taste of the Indian subcontinent.
 In India, it is often served with a dip of sour, tamarind-toned sambal and refreshing, mustardy coconut chutney.
 Here you get both of these, plus a mild chilli sauce and three different veggie curries.
 Break pieces of the crisp, slightly sour pancake off with your hands, top them with the potato filling and dip into your choice of curries.
 Not bad for $10.

 If you’re like us and like a bit of spice at breakfast time, don’t miss the uttapam.
 Often described as ‘Indian pizza’, it’s a base with toppings, but that’s where the similarities end.
 Like dosa, the batter is made from fermented lentils and rice, so it’s nice and sour.
 But unlike dosa, it is served thick and spongy and studded with goodies.
 You can have it topped as you like at Janani, but we love just getting a bit of everything on there: carrots, onions, tomatoes – the lot.
 And all of those six delicious curries/dips you got with your dosa, you get with this too.
 Winning!